 7 tablespoons cornstarch, mixed with 1/2 cup water

 For crust, cream butter and sugar.
 Add flour and nuts.
 Press lightly into greased 9×13 inch pan and bake at 350 degrees for 20 minutes.
 Set aside to cool.
-Meanwhile, cook thawed coconut milk, sugar and water over medium high heat.
+Meanwhile, cook coconut milk, sugar and water over medium high heat.
 Add cornstarch mixture to coconut mixture, and stir vigorously until it comes to a boil.
 Remove from heat, and pour over baked crust.
 Refrigerate to cool, and cut into squares.